Thopic/TCR_pairings/readme.md

-The final results of the pairing algorithm, as well as some data needed for the analysis can be found in the `Data/` repertory.
+The final results of the pairing algorithm, as well as some data needed for the analysis can be found in the `Data/` folder.

 ## Pairing algorithm

 The code use a variation on the PairSeq algorithm of [Howie et al.](https://www.ncbi.nlm.nih.gov/pubmed/26290413).
+It's contained in the `src/` folder.

 This part is CPU and memory expensive, can be skipped if you are only interested in the data analysis.
 Necessit a recent version of Python 3.x and numpy/scipy